aws-samples/sample-iac-cloudformation-wrapper/cdk-project/README.md

 1. Add your configuration to the `Parameters` section (like our `ExampleVisibilityTimeout`) - and update the `ParameterGroups` section [if you're using that](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-cloudformation-interface.html).
 2. Pass your parameter through to the CodeBuild `EnvironmentVariables` (like our `EXAMPLE_VISIBILITY_TIMEOUT`)
 3. In your CDK app, support configuring the value via your chosen environment variable (like our `queueVisibilityTimeout`)
-    - Remember, the `Default` value of your parameter in CloudFormation should match the default behaviour of your CDK app when the environment variable is unset, to avoid potential confusion.
+    - As a best practice, the `Default` value of your parameter in CloudFormation should match the default behaviour of your CDK app when the environment variable is unset, to avoid potential confusion.

 Where exactly you read the environment variable from in your CDK code is a question of design - but we've made it an explicit prop of the `CdkProjectStack` (in [lib/stack.ts](lib/stack.ts)) and set that in the top level entry point script [bin/app.ts](bin/app.ts), which keeps things a bit more transparent than having arbitrary constructs or resources in your `lib` reading from environment variables.